 - a.
 Must be eligible for readmission to the institution in which he/she was last enrolled.
 Official transcripts of previous college work must be provided. - b.
-The student must meet requirement 6 outlined above. - c.
-Students must contact the DSO of the college they wish to transfer from and ask them to transfer the record to Ranger College (only upon approval of the DSO of Ranger College). - d.
-Upon arrival at Ranger College, the student must report to the DSO (Registrar's Office).
+The student must submit all documentation listed above.

+- d.
+Students must contact the PDSO of the college they wish to transfer from and ask them to transfer the record to Ranger College (only upon approval of the PDSO of Ranger College). - e.
+Upon arrival at Ranger College, the student must report to the PDSO in the Registrar's Office.

-Note: an international student who wishes to transfer from Ranger College to another institution has to notify the DSO (Registrar's Office) of the intent to transfer in writing.
-The request must include all information for the receiving institution and the institution's actual date of transfer.
+Note: an international student who wishes to transfer from Ranger College to another institution has to notify the PDSO (Registrar's Office) of the intent to transfer in writing.
+The request must include an acceptance letter from the institution the student is transferring to with all information for the receiving institution and the institution's actual date of transfer.

-9. Transient Students
+7. Transient Students